johnpaulbalagolan/lr-wiki/Linux-Installation-Guide.md

 >     sudo ln -s /etc/nginx/sites-available/learningregistry /etc/nginx/sites-enabled/learningregistry

-_* Open the learningregistry config file and change what address the CouchDB server is listening to by replacing whatever address is listed after **listen** (located on line 79) with your IP address and port 5984_
+>     Open the learningregistry config file and change what address the CouchDB server is listening to by replacing   whatever address is listed after **listen** (located on line 79) with your IP address and port 5984

 >     sudo vim sites-available/learningregistry

-_* Open the default config file and make sure the port the default server is listening to on line 2 is different than the port you wish to run the LR node on (simply change the port number after **listen** on line 2 if you need to)_
+>     Open the default config file and make sure the port the default server is listening to on line 2 is different than the port you wish to run the LR node on (simply change the port number after **listen** on line 2 if you need to)

 >     sudo vim conf.d/default.conf

+>     You must stop nginx completely after changing the configuration files

+>     sudo service nginx stop

 * Start nginx

 >     sudo service nginx start